top of page

 The regulator found more than half (53%) of over-55s believed acting quickly can be essential to obtaining a good deal, which it said demonstrates just how vulnerable people can be to the tactic.

-Investment fraud victims do not get off lightly, losing £32,000 on average, according to figures from Action Fraud released last October.
+Investment fraud victims do not get off lightly either, losing £32,000 on average, according to figures from Action Fraud released last October.

-According to the FCA, the 5 most common tactics fraudsters use are:
+According to the FCA, the five most common tactics fraudsters use are:

 Everyone at Magenta has been approached by scammers at some time and we know how hard it is for ordinary people to identify whether an investment offer is legitimate.
 They are very clever, playing psychological games to win over the trust of often vulnerable victims.